JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 This was the first time I was playing the actual home computer version of *Centipede* and not that *Megalegs* knock-off I had at home so I was a bit nervous.

 I was doing well at first, but not great.
 My idea that I could somehow practice by playing *Megalegs* was clearly not a great plan.
 The gameplay and patterns were clearly different despite the games visually looking similar.
-It never occured to me as a kid that different programmers would use different patterns and algorithms; but it didn’t matter.
+It never occurred to me as a kid that different programmers would use different patterns and algorithms; but it didn’t matter.
 I was doing pretty well at the time.

 At some point while I was playing some kid came in—presumably one of the kids I would be up against—and watched me play.
 “Wow!” he said.
 “You’re pretty good,” he added.